VeePeeK/fsapi/README.md

 TODO: add users, using database set restrictions to edit files of other user's files and set limits for size, different folders for different users.

-TODO: use gzip for requests and responses
+TODO: use gzip for requests and responses.

-TODO: optimizations for upload and download files, support very big files
+TODO: optimizations for upload and download files, support very big files.

-TODO: change HEX represantation of file in response for something better
+TODO: change HEX represantation of file in response for something better.